Extremely Simple Streaming Forest: Methods

-An SDF, defined as \texttt{StreamDecisionForest} on our website,\footnote{\url{https://sdtf.neurodata.io}} is initialized as a collection of SDTs (100 by default) and modeled after scikit-learn's DF implementation: \texttt{RandomForestClassifier} \citep{pedregosa_scikit-learn_2011}.
-As in Algorithm \ref{alg:sdf}, it incrementally updates the trees by bootstrapping the training batches and limiting the number of features selected per split (``max\_features'').
-The default ``max\_features'' is defined as $\sqrt{d}$, where $d$ is the total number of features.
+An XForest is initialized as a collection of XTrees (100 by default) and modeled after scikit-learn's RF implementation: \texttt{RandomForestClassifier} \citep{pedregosa_scikit-learn_2011}.
+As in Algorithm \ref{alg:XForest}, it incrementally updates the trees by bootstrapping the training batches and limiting the number of features selected per split (``max\_features'').
+The default ``max\_features'' is defined as $p=\sqrt{d}$, where $d$ is the total number of features.
 After each incremental update, with $1/b$ probability, where $b$ is the number of batches seen, the forest replaces its worst performing trees (one tree by default) with new trees fitted only to the current batch.
-We include the probability aspect to uniformly sample over the training sets and thus minimize the bias towards the most recent data.
-This step removes SDTs that are negatively affected by earlier partitions and reduces the computational space taken.
+This step would remove XTrees that are negatively affected by earlier partitions and reduce the computational space taken.
 All predictions are generated via majority voting, which helps improving the ensemble's consistency \citep{liaw_classification_2002, biau_consistency_2008, breiman_random_2001}.
 Furthermore, the algorithm uses the joblib python package (BSD-3-Clause) and takes advantage of parallel computing \citep{joblib_developers_joblibjoblib_2022}.

-In all benchmarks, we incrementally updated SDTs and SDFs with fixed-sized training batches (100 random samples per batch) and measured their performance on separated test sets.
+In all benchmarks, we incrementally updated XTrees and XForests with fixed-sized data batches (100 random samples per batch) and measured their performance on separated test sets.